 1. Wide straws are the ideal choice for serving this milk, as their larger diameter allows small pieces of strawberry to pass through.
 If you prefer to use regular straws, be sure to crush the strawberries finely or puree them when making the syrup to prevent clogging.

-2. Other types of milk work great too, such as oat milk, almond milk, and coconut milk, etc.
+2. For dairy-free option, other types of milk, such as oat milk, almond milk, and coconut milk, work great too.

 Calories: 223kcal, Carbohydrates: 31g, Protein: 8g, Fat: 8g, Saturated Fat: 5g, Polyunsaturated Fat: 0.3g, Monounsaturated Fat: 2g, Cholesterol: 29mg, Sodium: 93mg, Potassium: 425mg, Fiber: 1g, Sugar: 30g, Vitamin A: 400IU, Vitamin C: 23mg, Calcium: 306mg, Iron: 0.2mg